Index

 When Google deprecated FAQ, Q&A, and Practice Problem rich results, the stated reason was low quality and widespread misuse.
 Publishers were adding FAQ schema to pages that contained no genuine question-and-answer content.
 The markup was being used to claim formatting space in search results, not to describe anything real.

-This is not a technical failure but a structural one.
+This isn't a technical failure but a structural one.
 Schema.org has no mechanism to distinguish a publisher who genuinely runs a Q&A service from one who added FAQ markup to a landing page for ranking purposes.
 Both produce identical markup, and the vocabulary has no concept of assertion, authority, or verification.

 What Schema.org cannot tell you